jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     recall that we first measure a set of scans (each scan is a single series when loaded into RAW) with buffer, then inject sample, measure a set of scans with sample, and then measure a final set of scans with just buffer.
-    Analogous to a SEC-SAXS elution series, the series where protein is being measured have more total scattering than those with buffer, leading to the peak in this plot.
+    Analogous to a SEC-SAXS elution series, the series where sample is being measured have more total scattering than those with buffer, leading to the peak in this plot.
 Use the "Add region" button to add two buffer regions, one before the sample measurement and one after, and define the